nootfly/noot.github.io/_posts/2015-04-28-iOS-64-bit-upgrade-summary.md

 tags: ios
 ---

 After June 1, 2015, all apps submitted to the App Store must include 64-bit support.
 For existing 32-bit projects, the upgrade must be done before June 1, 2015.
 So I did the upgrade and found something we need to pay attention to.
 There are some differences between iOS 7 and iOS8.
 Some layouts change a little bit in iOS 8 again iOS 9.
-The upgrade actually includes four parts: 1)64-bit support 2)iOS 8 support 3)iPhone 6 and iPhone 6 plus support 4)build server upgrade
+The upgrade actually includes four parts: 1)64-bit support, 2)iOS 8 support, 3)iPhone 6 and iPhone 6 plus support, 4)build server upgrade.

 ### 64-bit upgrade